tylerfeldman321/Crane-Game/README.md

 - Stepper motor arduino shield attached to the arduino to simplify the control and wiring of multiple stepper motors
 - 12 V power suppy for the stepper motors
 - Three stepper motors
-- An arduino to handle toggling the electromagnet via the relay and handle input from the sound sensor
+- An arduino to handle toggling the electromagnet via the relay and handle input from the sound sensor.
+This arduino would tell the FPGA to increment the score when there were spikes in the sound sensor data.
 - Sound sensor
 - Relay to electronically control the electromagnet
 - FPGA to handle game logic and send/recieve control signals
 - 5V to 3.3V voltage divider to convert signals from the 5V arduino signals to 3.3V for the FPGA

+After soldering all of our components together, we realized that our relay system was not electrically isolated from the rest of the system.
+Because of this, when we would activate the relay, a voltage spike would occur, causing other signals, like the one to increment the score, to fluctuate.
+Rather than rewiring / resoldering our connections to isolate the relay, we found a solution through our processor design.
+By debouncing the input signals to the FPGA, we were able to ignore sudden spikes in the input signals, such as when the relay is toggled.

 #### Electrical Diagram for Entire System
 <p align="center">